-Course Name: Intelligence and Security Course Code: MASI 600 Credit hours: 3 Description:
+Course Name: Intelligence and Security

 This course examines the history, principles, functions and methods used in collecting intelligence information.
 The main emphasis in this course is placed on the collection, analysis, interpretation and the use of intelligence.
 This course also recognizes and explores the evolving intersection between intelligence and national security.
 Students will use this course to build on the concepts presented to advance their understanding of and ability to conduct research within the field of study.